-A happy and relaxed child is normally a responsive and therefore photogenic one.
-Sounds a bit daft but please make sure they are all rested and well fed on the day.
-Please do try to avoid over-directing them beforehand or asking them to smile or “Say Cheese”!
-Forced smiles look awful and often serve to make your child feel overly self-conscious and anxious.
-The most successful shoots are the ones where parents haven’t talked about it too much or over prepared, haven’t made a huge deal out of it and haven’t prepped their kids to be on their best behaviour – it leads to a more natural shoot when things are a bit more off-the-cuff.
+A happy and relaxed child is a photogenic one.
+Sounds a bit daft but please make sure they are rested and well fed on the day.
+Please try to avoid over-directing them before the shoot or asking them to smile… “Say Cheese”!
+We want your child to feel comfortable, relaxed and exhibit their natural gorgeousness!

 Also, it’s best for children to arrive for their shoot when they’re fresh, and not immediately after a club, close to a mealtime or during an infant’s usual nap time as tiredness and hunger are understandably, not the best ingredients!

-Please don’t worry at all, we’re very very used to all sorts of interesting behaviour and it normally passes with in a few minutes!
+Please don’t worry, we’re very very used to all sorts of interesting behaviour and it normally passes with in a few minutes!
 The studio is equipped with many distractions, including a biscuit tin, and we have the patience of a saint.
-If all else fails we have ear-plugs available!
+If all else fails we have ear-plugs!
 In fact, you might need to let them misbehave…just a little bit!
 Let them relax and be a bit cheeky – within reason – and we won’t mind.
 In fact, it’ll lead to better photographs, providing they’re not trashing the place.

 If you are specifically wishing to capture group/family portraits, including yourselves, then please be aware of this and dress accordingly.
 Plain, similarly toned colours work well, either all dark or all light tones… just try a dress in a similar shade/tone.
 It’s very much down to personal taste how ‘styled’ you’d like your shoot, but generally, the more harmonious your clothes the better.

-A special note specifically to parents of babies/toddlers: vests often peek out and create distraction around the neckline, so if your toddler can manage without a vest for a couple of hours, your images will benefit.
-Also, please try to choose round neck tops as shirts with collars/pinafore straps/dungaree straps might be cute, but have a habit of riding up and obscuring a young childs lower face area which we’d ideally like to avoid.
+Babies/toddlers: vests often peek out and create distraction around the neckline, so if your toddler can manage without a vest then your images will benefit.
+Also, please try to choose round neck tops as shirts with collars/pinafore straps/dungaree straps might be cute, but have a habit of riding up and obscuring a young child’s lower face.

 Totally, we cannot stress this enough!
 By far the most successful shoots are when the parents forget their inhibitions and get fully stuck in, enjoy yourselves.
 Interaction with both yourselves and siblings is priceless.
 We’ll happily sing along to Postman Pat with you!